TeehanLax/node-carrot2/README.md

 ## Basic Use

-For a working example, refer to [examples/basic.js](https://github.com/TeehanLax/node-carrot2/blob/master/examples/basic.js).
+The basic use of node-carrot2 involves providing a set of documents to the cluster server and receiving a results object through a callback.
+For a complete example, refer to [examples/basic.js](https://github.com/TeehanLax/node-carrot2/blob/master/examples/basic.js).

 Include the package: